GleammerRay/WineSteam/README.md

 If you wish to install Wine Steam into your app launcher, run `bash install_desktop.sh`.
 This will add the Wine Steam desktop launcher into your applications menu.
 You might need to restart your computer for the Wine Steam icon to cache.

+### Winetricks

+To get access to the various winetricks tools and utilities for your WineSteam prefix, run `bash winetricks.sh`.

 ### Prefix Configuration

 Run `bash winesteamcfg.sh` to access the Wine configuration menu for your Wine Steam prefix.